jbelmont/marcels-blog/content/post/ci-cd-book.md

 Here we create a series of stages with the first stage creating a docker image to setup our environment.

+Notice that the docker block has *image* for the docker image and *args* for the arguments which in this case specify the location of the data mount.

-The next stage we get our environment ready and in the last stage we run an acceptance test suite.
+In the next stage of the pipeline we get our environment ready to build by issuing the command *npm install*

+In the last stage we run an acceptance test suite.

-There are many more features with Jenkins that I cover in great detail in my book this is just a little snippet.
+Here is a screenshot of the Jenkins Pipeline:

+{{< figure src="/media/ci-cd-jenkins-pipeline.png" >}}

 ## Using Travis CI for CI/CD

-Travis CI is a hosted and automation solution for CI Builds.
+Travis CI is a hosted and automated solution for CI Builds.

 The main difference between Travis CI and Jenkins is that Jenkins is a self managed automation solution for CI/CD.
 You can configure Jenkins in a fully customized manner whereas Travis CI is generally used in open source software projects.